SurniaUlula/wpsso-organization/README.md

 </ul></li>
 </ul></li>
 <li><p>Select a more specific Schema Organization sub-type for Google's Organization markup.</p></li>
-<li><p>Include Place / Location information in your Schema Organization markup when used in combination with the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place / Location and Local Business Meta</a> add-on.</p></li>
+<li><p>Include optional Place / Location information in your Schema Organization markup when used in combination with the <a href="https://wordpress.org/plugins/wpsso-plm/">WPSSO Place / Location and Local Business Meta</a> add-on.</p></li>
 <li><p>Download the Free version from <a href="https://surniaulula.github.io/wpsso-organization/">GitHub</a> or <a href="https://wordpress.org/plugins/wpsso-organization/">WordPress.org</a>.</p></li>
 </ul>